GAndromidas/cachyinstaller/README.md

 ## ➤ Installation Modes

-You will be prompted to choose one of two installation modes.
+You will be prompted to choose one of two installation modes for general applications.
+The optional Gaming Mode setup is offered separately after this choice.

 ### Standard Mode (Recommended)
 This is the fully automated "do everything" option.
-It installs a complete suite of applications and enhancements for a feature-rich desktop experience, including the full gaming setup.
+It installs a complete suite of applications and enhancements for a feature-rich desktop experience.

 ### Minimal Mode
-This provides a lightweight setup with only essential tools.
-It will pause **once** to ask for your confirmation (`Y/n`) before installing the gaming-related packages, giving you control over your minimal installation.
+This provides a lightweight setup with only essential tools, perfect for users who prefer a smaller base to build upon.

 ---